emilroy/598-scopp-optimize/README.md

 ```
 python main.py
 ```
 One can change the environment to be any found in the environments file created by the authors of the original paper.
+In `main.py` simply change the  environment variable in line 10.

 ## Simulations of robots over flood maps: